BetaHuhn/deploy-to-vercel-action/README.md

 - Use GitHub Actions Events to control when to deploy to Vercel
 - Automatically deploy every Pull Request
-- Comment on Pull Request with a preview link
+- Comment on Pull Requests with a preview link
 - Create a deployment on GitHub

 ## 📚 Usage